Aidanddow/cs20-main/README.md

 ## Run Instructions

-Download folder containing extension (Streamline Tables Extension) Go to chrome://extensions
+Download folder containing extension (extension)
+Go to chrome://extensions
 Enable Developer Mode in top right
 Select load unpacked in top left
 Navigate to folder and select
-Extension should now be installed and can be integrated with
+Extension should now be installed

 NOTE: this does not need to be done each time you reopen chrome
+NOTE: Does not work unless server is running

 When updating the code for the extension, the extension automatically updates when you save your changes, no need to redo the steps above